KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GOID: OIr. _slond_ [o ?m] "expression, mention, designation"
 W: OW _istlinnit_ [3s.prs.] gl. _profatur_, W _ystlwn_ "connection"
 BRET: MBret. _stlen_ "declared"
 ETYM: Cf. also the OIr. verb _sluindid_ "expresses, declares, names" from the same root (causative \*stlond-ī-).
 Schrijver (1995: 435ff.) defends the old connection of these words with Lat. _splendor_ "brightness", Lat. _splendeo_ "shine", cf. also ToB _pällātär_ "praise", Go. _spill_ "tale".
 If this is true, the correct PCelt. reconstruction is \*sflondo-, and the semantic development would have been from "enlighten, shed light on" to "declare".
+Cf. also OIr. _lés_ "daylight, rays" which could represent \*sflanssu- < \*splnd-tu- from the same root.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="stowxsman">\*(s)towxsman- "bend, arch, curve" (n)</a>
 GOID: MIr. _túaimm_ [n n] "?mound"